-All services provided through programs funded under the Individual with Disabilities Education Act (IDEA: 20 U.S.C.
-1401 et seq.) must be utilized before accessing this service.
+All services provided through programs funded under the Individual with Disabilities Education Act (IDEA) must be utilized before accessing this service.

 Professional Services Providers

 Professional services are direct services to recipients based on need that may be utilized to increase the recipient's independence, participation and productivity in the home and community.
 Service intensity, frequency and duration will be determined by individual need.
 Professional services include the following: